 We believe that any person and any business can make a difference, even our own small family business (just our two travel blogs).
 Although we don’t have millions of dollars to give away like large corporations, we want to do our small part in giving back by committing part of the income from our business to a charity.

 Each year, we will choose a charity (or a couple of charities) and pledge a donation.
 We make our pledge openly for several reasons: to highlight charities we love, provide transparency of our business’s charitable giving, and to hopefully encourage more people to think about their own charitable giving.

-In 2019, we have committed to donating USD $10,000 to the Foundation for African Medicine and Education (FAME), which provides state-of-the-art medical care to thousands of people in rural Tanzania.
-You can read more about FAME and why we chose it in the latter section of this article.
+In 2019, we were able to donate USD $10,000 to the Foundation for African Medicine and Education (FAME), which provides state-of-the-art medical care to thousands of people in an underserved and under-resourced area of rural Tanzania.
+In 2019, they were able to open a new 24-bed Maternity Center to expand their child and maternal health services.
+You can read more about the charity and why we chose to support FAME here.

-We also donate each year to the World Land Trust as part of our carbon offsetting commitment to offset our personal and business related carbon emissions.
+- Since 2018, we have been donating each year to the WLT’s Carbon Balanced Programme as part of our carbon offsetting commitment to offset both our personal and business related carbon emissions.
 You can see our carbon neutral policy for more about that.

 By supporting our blogs, you are also indirectly supporting the charities that we support.
 You can read more about how you can support us (you’re likely doing it without knowing it!).